Skip to main content

 • Confirm Waiting Room is off in Zoom settings.

-• Check that the meeting appears in MeetGeek's Upcoming meetings list.
+• Check that the meeting appears in MeetGeek's Upcoming Meetings list.

 • Verify the Voice Agent is assigned to that specific meeting.